shiyanhui/FileHeader/README.rst

             - last_modified_by

                 The file last modified by who?
+It is specially useful when cooperation programming.

                 FileHeader will set it automatically.
 If it's in a git repository and the `user.name` has been set, `autor`